gedsic/tumbdl/README.md

      URL: URL of tumblelog
      DIR: directory to put images in

+FAQ
+---
+### I want to continue an interrupted download, but the script quits, saying that there is nothing new to download.
+What do?

+Delete the articles.txt file in your target directory.
+This way, the script will scan all archive pages again.
+Don't worry, existing images will not be overwritten.

 Donations
 ---------
 If you use tumbdl and like it, you are welcome to donate bitcoins to